 1. Not only do lights turn yellow to indicate they will soon turn red, they also do before the light is going to turn green!

-2. It’s very safe and trustworthy – many people I met didn’t worry about leaving their garages or homes unlocked.
+2. In general, the country is quite safe and trustworthy – many people I met didn’t worry about leaving their garages or homes unlocked.

 3. At many gas stations, you pump and then pay!

-4. In the villages, there are self-serve stores!
+4. In the smaller villages, there are self-serve stores!
 I was shocked to walk into many little stores and only see a place to put the money that you owed for the items that you were taking.

 5. Traffic violations are incredibly serious here – think getting a speeding ticket for going just 5 kph over and getting your license taken for a month when speeding 20 over.